Air Station Sitka rescues 3 on Chilkat River

-A Coast Guard Air Station Sitka aircrew locates one of three mariners they rescued on the Chilkat River near Haines, July 18, 2021.
+KODIAK, Alaska – A Coast Guard Air Station Sitka aircrew rescued three mariners from the Chilkat River near Haines, Sunday night.

 The aircrew arrived on scene at 10:20 p.m. aboard an MH-60 Jayhawk helicopter and safely hoisted and transported two adult females and one adult male to awaiting local Emergency Medical Services personnel at the Haines airport.